lilisse/printlinter/for_imported_print_version.md

 We need to test if we have it's 3 conditions:

-- value.func.value.value.id. = sys
+- node.value.func.value.value.id. = sys
-- value.func.value/attr = stdout
+- node.value.func.value.attr = stdout
-- value.func.aatr = write
+- node.value.func.aatr = write

 It's exactly same for `stderr` and `stdin`.